HackerDaGreat57/3D-License-Suite/README.md

 4-3. <b id="f3"></b>*[Back to source](#a3)* | An example of using software without including it is programming a GUI for an otherwise console-based application licensed under the 3dSL v2 (which the user would have to download separately).
 4. <b id="f4"></b>*[Back to source](#a4)* | "Democratic" as in "power to the people".
 5. <b id="f5"></b>*[Back to source](#a5)* | Donations don't count as 'unnecessary expense'.
 It's perfectly fine to donate to something or someone as long as you aren't forced or nagged to do so.

+### Financial contributions
+Donations to contributors of this project are greatly appreciated.
+See [CREDITS.md](./CREDITS.md) for more information.